 It’s rare now to come across someone who has not at least heard of the .IO domain name—the extension that originally served as a ccTLD for the British Indian Ocean Territory took off several years ago among web innovators and remains a popular domain choice for startups and tech companies.

-If you’re considering registering your own .IO domain name, but still have some hesitations, check out this list of reasons why .IO could be an excellent domain choice for building your web presence.
+If you’re considering registering a .IO domain name but still have some hesitations, check out this list of reasons on why you should choose a .IO domain for your website.

-One of the biggest reasons that so many startups choose a .IO domain over a traditional ending is that there is more space available.
+- .IO extensions have more availability than traditional domain endings: One of the biggest reasons that so many startups choose .IO over a traditional ending is that there is more space available.
 Even though .IO is one of the more commonly used domains out there, it does not have the prominence that some gTLDs have—thus your chances of registering your first choice of domain names is much higher.